kamioftea/kamioftea.github.io/posts/react-redux-rxjs.md

 and the rest of the official react docs already do this really well.

-This is now free and if you have the time it is a much better deepdive into Redux from its creator than I could ever do myself.
+This is now free and if you have the time it is a much better deep-dive into Redux from its creator than I could ever do myself.
 It was this series that I used to learn this ion the first place.
 Redux

-Managing state between components in React gets very complicated very quickly.
-If two disparate components need access to the same bit of data then that state has to be lifted up to a shared ancestor component.
+Managing state between components in React gets very complicated, very quickly.
+If two disparate components need access to the same bit of data then that state has to be lifted to a shared ancestor component.
 Then both the current value, and functions to modify the value passed down through each intermediate component’s props to the components that need to read and write that piece of data.
-Repeat this for each individual piece of shared data and it quickly becomes unmanageable.
+Repeat this for each individual piece of shared data, and it quickly becomes unmanageable.
 It can also end up with all your components being really tightly coupled.

 Redux solves this problem by providing: